+We conclude this section with several questions.
+First, regarding a general version of Watatani's theorem in tensor categories:

-\begin{question} Let $X$ be a connected Frobenius algebra in a semisimple tensor category $\mathcal{C}$ over $\mathbb{C}$.
-Suppose $\mathcal{C}$ is Grothendieck equivalent to a semisimple tensor category $\mathcal{D}$ in which the lattice of Frobenius $\mathcal{B}$-subalgebras is finite.
-Is it true that the lattice of Frobenius $\mathcal{B}$-subalgebras of $X$ is also finite? \end{question} More generally: \begin{question} Let $X$ be a connected Frobenius algebra in a semisimple tensor category over $\mathbb{C}$.
-Is the lattice of Frobenius $\mathcal{B}$-subalgebras of $X$ always finite? \end{question}
+\begin{question} Let $X$ be a connected Frobenius algebra in a tensor category over $\mathbb{C}$.
+Is the Frobenius subalgebra poset of $X$ necessarily a lattice?
+Furthermore, is it always finite? \end{question}

+Next, we restrict our attention to coherent sublattices in the semisimple setting: \begin{question} Let $X$ be a connected Frobenius algebra in a semisimple tensor category over $\mathbb{C}$.
+Is every coherent sublattice of its Frobenius subalgebra poset finite? \end{question}

+\begin{question} Let $\mathcal{C}$ and $\mathcal{D}$ be Grothendieck-equivalent semisimple tensor categories over $\mathbb{C}$.
+Suppose that for every connected Frobenius algebra in $\mathcal{C}$, every coherent sublattice of its Frobenius subalgebra poset is finite.
+Does the same property necessarily hold for $\mathcal{D}$? \end{question}

-According to Corollary \ref{cor:allfinite3}, if Question \ref{qu:allfinite4} admits a positive answer, then any potential counterexample to Question \ref{qu:allfinite} would necessarily arise from a fusion category that is not Grothendieck equivalent to a pseudo-unitary one.
-Such categories are extremely rare in the literature.
-The first known example was described in \cite{Scho22}: the rank 6 modular fusion category $\mathcal{C}(\mathfrak{so}_5, 3/2)_{\mathrm{ad}}$.
-It would be particularly interesting to classify the connected Frobenius algebras in this category.
+According to Corollary \ref{cor:allfinite3}, if Question \ref{qu:allfinite4} has a positive answer, then any potential counterexample to Question \ref{qu:allfinite} would necessarily arise from a fusion category that is not Grothendieck-equivalent to a pseudo-unitary one.
+Such categories are rare in the literature; the first known example, the rank 6 modular fusion category $\mathcal{C}(\mathfrak{so}_5, 3/2)_{\mathrm{ad}}$, was described in \cite{Scho22}.
+It would be of interest to classify the connected Frobenius algebras within this category.

-Finally, without assuming semisimplicity, we obtain the following result by applying semisimplification together with Definition~\ref{def:RigidInvariantNSS}: \begin{corollary} Let $\mathcal{C}$ be a tensor category over $\mathbb{C}$.
-Let $X$ be a connected Frobenius algebra in $\mathcal{C}$.
-If there is a spherical structure $\phi$ such that $X$ is $\phi_X$-weakly positive, then its Frobenius $\mathcal{B}$-subalgebra poset is finite. \end{corollary}

-\begin{proof} The conclusion follows from Proposition \ref{prop:posetsemi} and Corollary \ref{cor:allfinite1.75}.
-Note that as an object in a tensor category, $ X $ has finite length and can be uniquely decomposed (up to isomorphism) into a direct sum of finitely many indecomposable components (Krull-Schmidt theorem).
-Due to weak positivity, all these indecomposables have nonzero dimensions.
-Consequently, $ \overline{X} $ in the semisimplification $ \overline{\mathcal{C}} $ also admits a unique decomposition (up to isomorphism) as a direct sum of finitely many simple objects corresponding to the aforementioned indecomposables. \end{proof}